justastranger/ArtisanProductsCopyQuality/README.md

 ## Configuration

+With GMCM, you can edit the config from the title screen.

+There is only one text box, values must be separated by a semicolon but whitespace is optional (it gets trimmed).

+### Config File

 The `config.json` file consists of one property: A list of Qualified Item IDs corresponding to each Machine's Object.

 By default the file looks like this: